-4.1 Bericote recognise that the Plan identifies a considerable amount of employment land.
-However, the local need and supply picture is very complex.
-Bericote consider that critical qualitative points have not been adequately considered in the draft Plan.
+4.1 Bericote recognise that the updated Plan reflect a number of the points they raised about employment land supply.
+However, the local need and supply picture is very complex and there are critical qualitative points have not been adequately considered in the draft Plan.